- All Essays

 - Spirit-Led Living

 These few essays get to the heart of what it means to be a Spirit-led leader—someone who is above all committed to a vital relationship with God and learning how to live and lead out of that relationship through the power and working of the Holy Spirit.

 Tags: Africa, Asia, France, Genocide, Leadership, Love, Pilgrimage, Suffering

 Here you will find a collection of stand-alone, individual essays on a wide variety of topics.

-Reflections on Inter-Faith DialogueTags: Asia, Buddhism, Personal Growth, Prayer
+Inter-Faith DialogueTags: Asia, Buddhism, Personal Growth, Prayer

 How do we as Christians interact with and love those from other religions?
 In this collection of stand alone, individual essays you will find suggestions on how to engage meaningfully in conversation with individuals from different faiths.

 Reflections from ChartresTags: France, Leadership, Love, Personal Growth, Pilgrimage

 This is a series of individual essays on the spiritual life that grow out of Tim’s personal reflections and experiences in Chartres, France.